igorline/Puerta-del-Mar-Ecosystem/index.md

 *   Die
 *   Evaluate

-**Carnivores I and II**
+### Carnivores I and II

 Carnivores eat Herbivores and other Carnivores to get energy.
 They give birth to few number of offspring (usually 1).
 They are _K strategies_ (see below).
 If energy is going below zero it starts loosing health.

-*

-<u>DNA</u>: mass, energy, energy loss rate, health, regeneration rate, speed, acceleration, sightRange, sight angle, comfortable temperature range
+<u>DNA</u>mass, energy, energy loss rate, health, regeneration rate, speed, acceleration, sightRange, sight angle, comfortable temperature range

 <u>Properties</u>